-With the global e-learning market expected to balloon to $325 billion by 2025, it’s little wonder why more and more businesses are expanding their offerings and changing the way they deliver their training.
+With the global e-learning market expected to balloon to $1 trillion by 2028, it’s little wonder why more and more businesses are expanding their offerings and changing the way they deliver their training.

 Though face-to-face tuition is still most effective, an increasing number of us are turning to screens to expand our knowledge and brush up on skills gaps.

 Though the opportunities for e-learning businesses are immense, the only way to ensure your success is to deliver the very best service.

 That starts with user experience.
 Below, we have rounded up six things to think about when developing your e-learning website and app.